Commercial HVAC News Roundup – May 2020

 Thanks for joining our commercial HVAC news roundup for May 2020.

 A lot has happened in this month, including a new court development on EPA’s requirements for HFC refrigerants; COVID-19 building readiness/reopening guidance from ASHRAE; and a new incentive program for supermarkets and food retailers in California.
+All of this is important to stay on top of for compliance, environmental sustainability, and decreasing your environmental footprint while ensuring saftey.

 Let’s get started. #HVACNewsRoundup